buxto/holiday-manager/README.md

 FUTURE WORK:
--Since the functions for reading from JSON exist and are used with a read-only file, it would be very easy to allow for reading in from JSON files that have been saved from this program.
+Since the functions for reading from JSON exist and are used with a read-only file, it would be very easy to allow for reading in from JSON files that have been saved from this program.
 Thinking of holidays.json as a seed, further runs might use a try except block where the try would allow the saved file to be loaded in but the except would have the holidays.json instead.